-The unaudited financial statement were certified by David Greensmith, Director of Finance (Staffordshire Commissioner's Office) / Section 151 Officer on 23rd June 2021.
+The unaudited financial statement was certified by David Greensmith, Director of Finance (Staffordshire Commissioner's Office) / Section 151 Officer on 30th May 2022.

-The Accounts and Audit (Amendment) Regulations 2021 extend the statutory audit deadlines for 2020/21.
-The requirement for the public inspection period to include the first 10 working days of June has been removed, instead the Authority must commence the public inspection period on or before the first working day of August 2021.
-This means the draft accounts must be approved and published by 31st July 2021.
+The Accounts and Audit (Amendment) Regulations 2021 extend the statutory audit deadlines for 2021/22.
+The requirement is for the public inspection period on or before the first working day of August.
+This means the unaudited accounts must be approved and published by 31st July 2022.
+The publication date for the audited accounts will move from 30th September 2022 to 30th November 2022.

-In line with statutory requirements the accounts and supporting documentation were made available for public inspection for a period of 28th June to 6th August 2021.
+In line with statutory requirements the accounts and supporting documentation are made available for public inspection from the 15th June 2022.

-The audited financial statements will be presented to the Ethics, Transparency and Audit Panel for approval on 27th September 2021.
+The audited financial statements will be presented to the Ethics, Transparency and Audit Panel for approval on 31st October 2022.